NBISweden/IgDiscover-legacy/doc/guide.rst

 Whitelisting allows IgDiscover to identify known germline sequences that are expressed at low levels in a library.
-If enabled with ``whitelist: true`` (the default) in the pregermline and germline filter sections of the configuration file, the sequences present in the starting database are treated as validated germline sequences and will not be discarded if due to too small cluster size as long as they fulfill the remaining criteria (unique_cdr3s, unique_js etc.).
+If enabled with ``whitelist: true`` (the default) in the pregermline and germline filter sections of the configuration file, the sequences present in the starting database are treated as validated germline sequences and will not be discarded due to too small cluster size as long as they fulfill the remaining criteria (unique_cdr3s, unique_js etc.).

 You can see why a candidate was filtered by inspecting the :ref:`annotated_V_*.tab files <annotated_v_tab>`

 .. _cross-mapping: